core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    Note that, compared to the compliance requirements in {{Section 7 of I-D.ietf-lake-edhoc}}, a peer MUST support the EDHOC-KeyUpdate() function, in case it establishes an original Security Context through the EDHOC protocol and intends to perform KUDOS.

+   The points in time when the two peers can delete the old EDHOC keys PRK\_out and PRK_exporter are defined in {{ssec-derive-ctx-client-init}} and {{ssec-derive-ctx-server-init}}, when specifying the client-initiated and server-initiated key update procedure, respectively.
+Until that point in time, a peer MUST retain the old EDHOC keys and MUST NOT replace them with the newly derived ones.

 * METHOD 2 - If the original Security Context was established through other means than the EDHOC protocol, the new Master Secret is derived through an HKDF-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N and the length of the Master Secret.
 Instead, the new Master Salt takes N as value.

 In either case, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).